jasongilman/proto-repl/README.md

 `apm install proto-repl` or go to your Atom settings, select "+ Install" and search for "proto-repl".

-Make sure that the path to the `lein` command is correct in the proto-repl settings.
+Make sure that the path to the `lein` command is correct in the Proto REPL settings.
+Proto REPL settings can be accessed in Atom by opening "Preferences" from the main menu, then selecting the "Packages" tab.
+Proto REPL will be one of the packages listed.
+Click the "Settings" button there and look for the "Lein Path" setting.
 Use `which lein` in a terminal to get the path.

 ### Dependencies